gnosis/dex-docs/docs/tutorial-cmm.md

 npx truffle exec scripts/claim_withdraw.js --masterSafe=$MASTER_SAFE --brackets=[comma-separated-brackets]  --tokenIds=[indices] --network=$NETWORK_NAME
 ```

-The parameters are essentially the same as in the requesting withdrawal script above.
+The parameters are the same as for the requesting withdrawal script above.
 The script `claim_withdraw.js` will not withdraw any funds if run before requesting a withdrawal.

 ## Useful links